 Here are some ideas for winterizing your wooden outdoor structures:

-* Be careful about pressure washing.
+Be careful about pressure washing.
 It can mar the surface of your deck.
 If you absolutely must pressure wash, keep the washer set below 800 pounds per square inch.
 You may also consider calling a pressure washing company to handle it for you.

 Winterizing is a year-round job!
 Water, pollen and mold tend to collect and sit on horizontal surfaces throughout the summer.
-Left over the winter, they become a harmful cocktail that can speed deterioration of otherwise healthy lumber.
+Left over the winter, they become a harmful cocktail that can speed the deterioration of otherwise healthy lumber.

 Winterizing outdoor structures is simple and quick – and ensures your outdoor living space will be in great shape, and ready for you to enjoy, once warm weather returns.